pfist/harmon/README.md

 If you need something more powerful or flexible, check out [modularscale-sass](https://github.com/modularscale/modularscale-sass).

-## What is this?
+## A simple what?
-Harmon is a simple typographic scale made for Sass-based projects.
-It's built on the principal that using a modular scale in web design will help you achieve visual harmony, particularly with typography.
-Read more about modular scales in Tim Brown's [A List Apart article](http://alistapart.com/article/more-meaningful-typography).
+Harmon is built on the principal that using a modular scale in web design will help you achieve visual harmony, particularly with typography.
+Not sure what a modular scale is or why you might use one?
+Read Tim Brown's [A List Apart article](http://alistapart.com/article/more-meaningful-typography) on the subject.

 I tried [modularscale-sass](https://github.com/modularscale/modularscale-sass) but it felt a bit heavy duty for my needs.
 I wanted something simpler and lighter, so I built Harmon to scratch the itch.